-It’s all very well wallowing in the brilliance of Charlie Nicholas’s goal against Celtic, that hit the back of the net without touching the ground from the keeper’s hands, without mentioning the rest of the game.
-It’s football, it’s never just one thing, it’s never straight forward, without complications.
+It’s all very well wallowing in the brilliance of Charlie Nicholas’ goal against Celtic, that hit the back of the net without touching the ground from the keeper’s hands, without mentioning the rest of the game.

 If you were at that game, you remember that goal.
 I’ve been to lots of games I remember almost nothing about.
 This game I remember.

 I had this flatmate Kev from Essex.
 A post grad something or other.
-Kev was a Gooner.
+Kev was a Gooner (Arsenal fan).
 Kev was so laid back to be almost asleep.
 Kev had an incredibly dry wit and he knew how to wind me up no end.

 Kev would say ‘Scottish football is rubbish’, and ‘never got what the fuss had been about Charlie Nicholas when he had arrived at Arsenal anyway’, ‘He was supposed to score all these goals…’, ‘just because he scored in a cup final’, ‘always thought he was shit’.

 I won’t take the bait, I won’t take the bait, I won’t take the bait…

 I took the bait, and then off he’d fuck to his room, having riled me up, and him still as calm as the proverbial cucumber.

 So me and Kev were at Aberdeen v Celtic.
 Bobby Mimms kicks, Gillhaus’ head, over Charlie’s shoulder, BANG.
 Pittodrie erupts.
 I erupt.
 On my way back down from ten feet in the air, I remember what was really important at that moment.
 Amongst all the celebration in the South Stand, I turn to Kev, look him straight in the eyes, and nod, THERE!